 In the Secondary School, over a period of five years, each tutor teacher is assigned the care of 10–15 students.
 Each group meets four out of five days – providing optimal time for each tutor teacher to get to know your child well.
 The tutor teachers have a clearly enunciated responsibility to not only support academic progress, but to care for the wider needs of those students.

-Tutor teachers are the prime carers for students in their tutor group and are responsible for tracking academic progress, taking a special interest in extra-curricular activities, helping with relationship issues, and monitoring emotional wellbeing.
+Tutor teachers are the prime carers for students in their tutor group and are responsible for tracking academic progress, taking a special interest in extra-curricular activities, helping with relationship issues, and monitoring emotional well-being.
+Any pastoral and/or academic concerns will be raised with the Dean, who in turn may involve the Guidance Team.

 Tutors are supported by year group Deans, who support and resource the tutors, and by the Heads of Middle School and Senior College who oversee the work of the Deans in their area.
 Our Deans offer multiple points of reference from top academic students needing mentoring, through to students with significant emotional, psychological, and physical needs.